 \section{Introduction}

-Integrable and nonintegrable spin systems \cite{royal} play a very useful role in nonlinear physics and mathematics.
+Integrable and non-integrable spin systems \cite{royal} play a very useful role in nonlinear physics and mathematics.
 They give rise to important applications in applied magnetism \cite{hillebrands} and nanophysics \cite{bertotti}.
-The Landau-Lifshitz-Gilbert (LLG) equation \cite{stiles} in ferromagnetism and Landau-Lifshitz-Gilbert-Slonczewski (LLGS) equation \cite{bertotti} in spin transfer nanomagnetic multilayers are some of the fundamental equations which play a crucial role in understanding various physical properties of magnetic materials and the development of new technological innovations like microwave generation using spin transfer effect \cite{slonczewski}.
-The continuum limit of the Heisenberg ferromagnetic spin system and its various generalizations give rise to some of the important integrable spin systems in (1+1) dimensions \cite{lakshmanan77,takhtajan}.
+The Landau--Lifshitz--Gilbert (LLG) equation \cite{stiles} in ferromagnetism and Landau--Lifshitz--Gilbert--Slonczewski (LLGS) equation \cite{bertotti} in spin transfer nanomagnetic multilayers are some of the fundamental equations that play a crucial role in understanding various physical properties of magnetic materials and the development of new technological innovations, like microwave generation using the spin transfer effect \cite{slonczewski}.
+The continuum limit of the Heisenberg ferromagnetic spin system and its various generalizations give rise to some of the important integrable spin systems in (1 + 1) dimensions \cite{lakshmanan77,takhtajan}.
 They are also intimately related to the nonlinear Schr\"odinger family of equations through geometrical (or Lakshmanan equivalence or L-equivalence) and gauge equivalence concepts and these systems often admit magnetic soliton solutions \cite{royal}.